Financial Literacy

 Ashley Speed, Vice President speaking with kids on different types of coins used for currency

-Pictured left to right: Ashley Speed, Vice President, students from REACH High School and Transition Programs, Christine Mendez, Marketing & Sales Director and Kevin Olson, President & CEO
+Pictured left to right: Ashley Speed, Vice President, students from REACH High School and Transition Programs, and Kevin Olson, President & CEO